Why we care about CX

 Now that you understand what customer experience is and how it impacts your business, you need to start focusing on customer experience management (CEM).
 This relates to the following three major factors:

-Knowing your customer – Understanding your customers in order to know their likes, dislikes and buying habits.
+- Knowing your customer – Understanding your customers to know their likes, dislikes and buying habits.

-With the help of these three core areas, businesses can design interactions which help to align customer perception and expectations in order to great meaningful, long term expectations.
+With the help of these three core areas, businesses can design interactions which help to align customer perceptions and expectations in order to create meaningful, long term experiences.
 Other factors include making use of personalisation, customer journey maps and even improving convenience and reachability of the business for customers.

 Why is it important?

 Customer experience and customer experience management are growing practices which businesses are embracing actively.
-In fact, data shows that in the future, about 50% of businesses will invest in innovations that improve customer interaction.
+Data shows that in the future, about 50% of businesses will invest in innovations that improve customer interaction.
 Additionally, the benefits of improved customer experience make this area worth investing in.

 You can easily enjoy the following: